rguerraty/rguerraty.github.io/_pages/about.md

 I received my BSc in Applied Physics from Universidad de Santiago, where, as an undergraduate, I began doing research in mathematical physics and supersymmetric quantum mechanics under the supervision of Professor Mikhail Plyushchay.

-For my graduate studies, I moved to Universidad de Chile, where I specialized in early universe cosmology and defended my PhD thesis, *"The Role of Primordial Symmetries in the Determination of the Non-Gaussian Properties of Our Universe"*, under the supervision of Professor Gonzalo Palma.
+For my graduate studies, I moved to Universidad de Chile, where I specialized in early universe cosmology and defended my PhD thesis, *"The role of primordial symmetries in the determination of the non-gaussian properties of our universe"*, under the supervision of Professor Gonzalo Palma.
 As part of my PhD, I spent one year as a guest researcher at the Lorentz Institute for Theoretical Physics at the University of Leiden in the Netherlands, invited by Professor Ana Achúcarro.

 After completing my PhD, I was awarded a Swiss Government Excellence Scholarship to develop the project *“Primordial Black Holes: A Window to the Primordial Universe Through Gravitational Waves”* as a postdoctoral researcher with the Cosmology and Astroparticle Physics Group at the University of Geneva, Switzerland, hosted by Professor Antonio Riotto.
 During this time, I worked on topics related to the production of primordial black holes and gravitational waves in cosmology.
 Additionally, I joined CERN’s Theoretical Physics Department as an associate member.